-Vehicle Code 20002 VC is the California statute that makes it a crime for a person to fail to stop his/her vehicle, after being involved in an accident, when the accident resulted in some type of property damage.1
+Vehicle Code 20002 VC is the California statute that makes it a crime to fail to stop your vehicle, after being involved in an accident, when the accident resulted in some property damage.1

-A prosecutor must prove four things in order to successfully convict a person of misdemeanor hit and run.
+A prosecutor must prove four things to successfully convict you of misdemeanor hit and run.
 These are:

-- while driving, the defendant was involved in a vehicle accident,
+- while driving, you were involved in a vehicle accident,

 - the accident caused damage to someone else’s property,

-- the defendant knew, or reasonably should have known, that he/she had been involved in an accident that caused property damage, and
+- you knew, or reasonably should have known, that you had been involved in an accident that caused property damage, and

-Also note that this duty applies even if an accident occurred on private property (e.g., as in the case of a motorist driving through a homeowner’s fence).
-If the owner of the vehicle or damaged property is not there, the driver should leave a written note.6
+Note that your duty to stop at the accident scene applies no matter who caused the accident.3 This duty applies even if an accident occurred on private property (such as in the case of you driving through a homeowner’s fence).
+If the owner of the vehicle or damaged property is not there, you should leave a written note.4

-Property damage under this statute does include any damage to a dog or other pet.7
+Property damage under this statute does include any damage to a dog or other pet.5

 2. Are there legal defenses to VC 20002?

-- The defendant did not realize there was a collision, and/or
+- You did not realize there was a collision; and/or

 2.1.
 There was no property damage

 2.2.
-The defendant did not realize there was a collision
+You did not realize there was a collision

-It is not uncommon for minor car accidents to occur without one or both drivers realizing it.
-And if a driver has the radio on high, the driver may genuinely be oblivious to minor scrapes.
+It is common for minor car accidents to occur without one or both drivers realizing it.
+If you had the radio on high, you may be oblivious to minor scrapes.

-This “ignorance” defense is more effective when the defendant is driving an older or lower-cost car.
+This “ignorance” defense is more effective when driving an older or lower-cost car.
 More modern, high-end cars have sensors that beep loudly when other cars get too close.

-The nature of hit-and-runs is that the culprit drives away too fast for anyone at the scene to get a good look at him or her.
+The nature of hit-and-run accidents is that the culprit drives away too fast for anyone at the scene to get a good look at them.
 This can lead to innocent people being misidentified as the suspect.

-Prosecutors often have insufficient evidence to positively identify who the at-fault driver was.
-In addition to relying on surveillance video, defense attorneys try to find eyewitnesses and any recorded communications showing that the defendant had an alibi at the time of the crash.
+In addition to relying on surveillance video, we try to find eyewitnesses and any recorded communications showing that you had an alibi at the time of the crash.